CutieMath/WebSecurity/README.md

 The program will use DES to encrypt user's credit card number and RSA key chosen by user.
 RSA to encrypt all information the user submitted to the server.
 The program will then use DES and RSA to decrypt all information, print to a txt file.

-**The program can be demonstrated using a hosting platform such as VPS.**